-Deputy Designated Safeguarding Leads: Mrs Samantha Sandle, Mrs Jacqueline Kennedy & Ms Rosie Ellery Afterschool Club DSL: Mrs Kelly Penston Safeguarding Governor: Peter Taylor
+Deputy Designated Safeguarding Leads:

+Mrs Samantha Sandle, Mrs Jacqueline Kennedy Afterschool Club DSL:

+Mrs Kelly Penston

+Safeguarding Governor:

+Peter Taylor

-Sex and Relationship Education (SRE)
+Relationships and Health Education (RHSE)

-Our SRE Policy may be found on the school website.
+Our RHSE Policy may be found on the school website or click here.
 It is recognised that appropriate and responsible SRE calls for sensitive and careful treatment in order to avoid causing personal hurt or giving unwitting offence to children or their parents.
 Parents will always be informed in advance about forthcoming SRE lessons and will be given the opportunity to view materials or study the content before the lesson is taught.
 Parents can request that their children do not attend the SRE lessons.